galaxyproject/infrastructure-playbook/jetstreamiuenv/README.md

 ### Create the controller instance
  1. *Launch a controller instance by hand*
-    - Create a security group (SG) that allows open communication between instances in the same group
+    - Create and use a security group (SG) that allows open communication between instances in the same group (default is *gxy-workers-sg*)
+    - Create another security group that will allow the master instance to be accessed from the outside (default is *gxy-sg*)
     - The name of the instance needs to match *controller_name* variable in *group_vars/all.yml* (default is *jetstream-iu-slurm-controller*)
+    - Image to use is a CentOS 7 (e.g., *736e206d-9c2c-4369-88db-8c3293bd2ad7*)
+    - Use a public key that is included in *secret_group_vars/controllers.yml* (otherwise, you’ll be locked out of the instance after the play runs)
     - Create a new volume and attach it to the instance (defaults to device */dev/sdb*)
+    - (there is a `launch_slurm_controller.py` script to use for the launch)
  2. Make playbook updates
     - Update *inventory* to include the controller public IP
     - Update *controller_ip* in *group_vars/all.yml* variable to include the